Vidyasagar The Renaissance – Man

 He contributed to the removal of social justice, upliftment of women, allowing widow remarriage, and advocating against polygamy.

-Ultimately, he started writing books for this purpose.
-For learning Bengali language, he wrote ” Barnaporichay ” which is ever remembered.
+However, ” Barnaporichay ” is ever remembered.
 We have read this book in our childhood.
 This was the only book in our childhood to be read for learning the Bengali alphabet, punctuation, meaning and so on.

 Ishwar Chandra Vidyasagar, the Renaissance- man opened schools for girls.
 He brought significant reforms in the education sector.
 He tried to bring justice and equality for women through education.